It isn’t time that heals grief as much as the actions you take in the time you have.

 Gemma, London

-If you’re wondering where to start, you can’t go wrong with reading the first 5 chapters of The Grief Recovery Handbook.
-Our work as Grief Recovery practitioners has evolved far beyond the book these days, but it will give you key insights into your experience of loss and the philosophy I work with.
+If you’re wondering where to start with better understanding grief, and what does (and doesn’t) help, you can’t go wrong with reading the first 5 chapters of The Grief Recovery Handbook.
+It’s the book I use as a starting point in much of my work, especially if you choose to be guided through The Grief Recovery Method®.
+Our work as grief recovery practitioners has evolved far beyond the handbook these days, but it will give you key insights into your experience of loss and the philosophy I work with.

 How to take the next step…